fur-cord/Fur-Converter/README.md

 ### Interface

-Katt-Converter uses `InquirerPy` for interactive menus and `Colorama` for colored terminal output.
+Fur-Converter uses `InquirerPy` for interactive menus and `Colorama` for colored terminal output.
 The interface is designed to be simple and beginner-friendly, with arrow-key navigation and clear conversion status messages.

 The format configuration is separated into its own `config.py` file using `FormatSpec` dataclasses, making it easy to add or modify supported formats and FFmpeg settings in the future.

 ### Goal

-The goal of Katt-Converter is to provide a lightweight, fast, and user-friendly audio conversion tool that makes batch audio conversion as simple as selecting a format and choosing a folder.
+The goal of Fur-Converter is to provide a lightweight, fast, and user-friendly audio conversion tool that makes batch audio conversion as simple as selecting a format and choosing a folder.
 ---
-*Made with 💜 by Katt-Dev*
+*Made with 💜 by Fur-cord*